arduR-O/Mutual-Dakiya/README.md

 Here is the timeline for implementation:

+Goals:

 5/03/23 -> Complete implementation of frontend which includes pages like log in, putting up a request and accepting a request

-Update:
+Update Log:

-the page for putting up a request is out, rest of the things shall be implemented once the team is equipped with knowledge of basic backend
+5/03/23 -> the page for putting up a request is out, rest of the things shall be implemented once the team is equipped with knowledge of basic backend

 checkback later for more updates!!